alexdesousa/icon/README.md

 > *Note*: In this library, ICX is always expressed in _loop_ as units, where
 > 1 ICX = 10¹⁸ loop.

+### Example: SCORE Transaction Call

-And the following example calls a fuction in a SCORE in the Sejong testnet:
+The following example calls a fuction in a SCORE in the Sejong testnet:

 ```elixir
 iex> identity = Icon.RPC.Identity.new(private_key: "8ad9...", network_id: :sejong)